miladghaznavi/crdts/statebased/README.md

 to *artificially* make `assign` commutative.
 Specifically, a *unique* timestamp is assigned to each `assign` operation, and an `assign` operation with a larger timestamp wins the race with another `assign` operation.
 The uniqueness property prevents any tie between timestamps leading to globally ordering `assign` operations.

-We can use the identifier of a replica as a uid.
 A replica's identifier is unique among all replicas enabling us to break the ties when replicas associate the same sequence number to their `assign` operations.